Winnipeg is the capital city of the province of Manitoba, Canada

 - Good to grow: Winnipeg is stable, diverse and alive with big business opportunity

-- From nearly 400 submissions worldwide, the Intelligent Community Forum named Winnipeg a ‘Top 7 Intelligent Community’ for 2014
+- From nearly 400 submissions worldwide, the Intelligent Community Forum has twice named Winnipeg a ‘Top 7 Intelligent Community’ (2014 and 2016)

 - Winnipeg was recently ranked among the top five best places to live in Canada (large cities) by MoneySense